Laugavegur Hiking Trail in Iceland | Online Guide

 Laugavegur Trek in Iceland Panoramic Views

-NEWLY OPENED RESTAURANT ON THE LAUGAVEGUR TRAIL
+RESTAURANT ON THE LAUGAVEGUR TRAIL

-Daily scheduled busses drive between Reykjavík and the starting and endpoints of the trail; to Landmannalaugar and Þórsmörk.
+Daily scheduled busses drive between Reykjavík and the starting and endpoints of the trail to Landmannalaugar and Þórsmörk.
 Highland bus tickets to the start of the trail and back to Reykjavik from the end of the trail in Þórsmörk or Skógar are included in the standard Laugavegur Trail offer

 Busses back to Reykjavik leave Þórsmörk every day during the Laugavegur season.